 Double dissolution

-A double dissolution occurs when both the Senate and the House of Representatives are dissolved – shut down – in order for a federal election to take place.
-This fact sheet explores how double dissolutions are used in the Australian Parliament and explains joint sittings.
+A double dissolution occurs when both the Senate and the House of Representatives are shut down so a federal election can take place.
+This fact sheet explores how double dissolutions are used in the Australian Parliament and joint sittings.

 Procedure